Macschrauber/Macschrauber-s-Rom-Dump/README.md

 + LongSoft for UEFIExtract.
 + joevt for rebuilding DirectHW.kext for all Mac OS versions.
 + startergo for help with compiling issues.
-+ dakanji for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
 + Takaaki Naganoya @ Piyomaru Software for the scrollable dialog "displaytextview"

 ———————————————————————————————————————————————